 Nearly 25% of the development of a modern car or truck is electronics.
-Even heavy equipment has gained significantly in complexity and sophistication.
+Even heavy equipment has significantly increased in complexity and sophistication.

 Most consumers are unaware of the different levels of training for these trades.
 There are beginners Class D (students), Trainees Class C, Class B (Shown Competency) technicians, and Class A (Highly Proficient with Demonstrated Troubleshooting and Critical Thinking Skills) technicians.

 With the acceleration of EV (Electric Vehicle) design and manufacturing, a higher level of proficiency is needed to address the power, control, navigation, accident avoidance and autonomy of these newer cars and trucks.
 Training in electronics will be needed to address troubleshooting and controller repairs.
-Typically this will need to be at the Associates level for which there is and approximate 38% completion of program.
+Typically this will need to be at the Associates level.
+Completion for an Associate Degree is approximate 38%.

 It is a field the needs persons that can use computerized diagnostic equipment.
-A qualified technician that understands the dozens of microcontrollers in products produced over the past twenty years and how they are interactive with one another.
+A qualified technician that understands the dozens of micro-controllers in products produced over the past twenty years and how they are interactive with one another.
 The average car has about 30 micro-controllers with luxury models having over 150 micro-controllers.

 There are many areas that a technician can be certified.
 Passing a test does not mean direct application of the knowledge or the ability to use appropriate troubleshooting techniques.
-The ACS Group method would require the demonstration of the skills to be certified.
+The ACS Group would require the demonstration of the skills to be certified.
 ASE is one organization that requires a Associates Degree and minimum on-the-job training requirements.
 A non-profit training facility that has Master Certified Technicians would be the ideal setting.

 Women are an integral part of the technical scene in many STEM disciplines, and automotive specialties are no exception.
 ACS Group believes in a definable merit system that allows women to progress and be compensated in a like fashion.

 Modern automotive facilities can have $130K – $250K in diagnostic software alone, to cover the various brands.
 Just servicing American and Asian models, that have the most reasonable software to acquire, can have a $250K to $300K investment to open a service facility.
 The ACS Group needs partnerships to develop a network of affiliated shops with Class A technicians.

-Our goal is to have program candidates that are dedicated to life-long learning, have a passion for things automotive, motivation for excellence, and a goal of being a Class A technician with a Master Class A Certification rating.
+Program candidates must be dedicated to life-long learning, have a passion for things automotive, motivation for excellence, and a goal of being a Class A technician with a Master Class A Certification rating.